Jaxer24/CryptoPriceGame/README.md

-This is a quick proof of concept game around the CoinGecko APId
+This is a quick proof of concept game based around the CoinGecko API